mariamo23/Register-app/README.md

 ```
 cat .ssh/id_rsa.pub
 ```
-copy the key and go to the agent server and run the following:
+copy the key and go to Jenkins-Agent and run the following:

 ```
 vi .ssh/authorized_keys